joemiller/collectd-graphite/README.md

 capabilities.
 It sends collectd data directly to your graphite server.

+It is implemented using the [collectd-perl](http://collectd.org/documentation/manpages/collectd-perl.5.shtml) interface.

-This plugin was inspired by the great [collectd-to-graphite](https://github.com/loggly/collectd-to-graphite) tool written by the prolific loggly engineer Jordan Sissel.
+This plugin was inspired by the great [collectd-to-graphite](https://github.com/loggly/collectd-to-graphite) tool written by the prolific engineer Jordan Sissel at Loggly.
 Jordan's implementation uses an external process to bridge collectd to graphite.
 I did not want another process to manage or worry about, so I wrote a plugin for collectd instead.

-It is implemented using the [collectd-perl](http://collectd.org/documentation/manpages/collectd-perl.5.shtml) interface.

 INSTALLATION